typealiased/mockingbird/README-0.19.md

 #### `--testbundle`

 Mockingbird checks the environment variables `TARGET_NAME` and `TARGETNAME` set by the Xcode build context and verifies that it refers to a valid Swift unit test target.
 The test bundle option must be set when using [JSON project descriptions](https://github.com/birdrides/mockingbird/wiki/Manual-Setup#generating-mocks-for-non-xcode-projects) in order to enable thunk stubs.

+### `--generator`

+Mockingbird uses the current executable path and attempts to make it relative to the project’s `SRCROOT` or derived data.
+To improve portability across development environments, avoid linking executables outside of project-specific directories.

 ### `--url`